 What about medication?

-It is important to note however that babies from women who took Epilim (sodium valproate) especially at high dosages, during pregnancy developed a substantially higher rate of malformations, and they have a high rate of problems with development and learning as they grow.
-For this reason, Epilim is not prescribed for girls or women unless other AEDs are not effective for their seizures or cause intolerable side effects.
+It is important to note however that babies born from women who took Epilim (sodium valproate), especially at higher doses, during pregnancy developed a substantially higher rate of malformations, and they have a high rate of problems with development and learning as they grow.
+For this reason, Epilim is not prescribed for girls or women unless other antiepileptic medications are not effective for their seizures or cause intolerable side effects.

 For most women, it’s best to continue treatment during pregnancy.
 To reduce the risks for you and your baby, your doctor will prescribe the safest medication and dose that’s effective for your type of seizures.
 Your blood levels will be monitored throughout your pregnancy.

 A recent review of the antiepileptic medication and dangers to the unborn child has advised doctors to:

 - Avoid Epilim if equally effective antiepileptic medications are available

 - Aim for using one medication only (monotherapy)